ak2502/crack-detection/README.md

 ## Crack Detection System

-This project uses Python's OpenCV library to detect areas of crack and warn the driver about the required speed limit as per the crack percentage.
+This project uses Python's OpenCV library and deep learning to detect areas of crack and warn the driver about the required speed limit as per the crack percentage.

 ## Description